Online fundraising continues to grow in importance for all nonprofits. More and more gifts are coming in via website donation pages.

 This is how to turn your donate button into a fundraising asset – not a liability.

-3. Edit down your donation page – the fewer the boxes the better.
+3. Edit down your donation page – the fewer boxes the better.

-Study after study shows that people will abandon donation pages if it looks and feels complicated.
+Study after study shows that people will abandon donation pages if the page looks and feels complicated.

-Every single additional box you add will result in more and more people leaving without giving.
+Every additional box you add on the donation page will increase complexity, and will push more and more visitors to leave without giving.

 So do you really need a salutation box?